neontapir/neontapir.github.io/_posts/2016/2016-09-11-marketing-patriot-day.md

 {% include pullquote.html text="Marketing is not all about positioning product;
 it’s also about connecting with your consumer base." %}

+Let's compare the two ads.
 The Budweiser ad only aired once in January 2002, during the Super Bowl.
 Many people in the country were still in shock after 9-11.
 This ad showed no product, and was purely a positioning ad.
 It communicated its message of solidarity with and mourning alongside its consumer base.
 It did so visually with no voice-over, only backed by a somber soundtrack.
 They sought and obtained the approval of members of Congress and New York City's mayor.
 You can read more about the [making of the commercial](http://wgntv.com/2015/09/11/the-true-story-behind-the-911-budweiser-commercial-that-only-aired-one-time/) here.
 AdAge rated this ad as the "most effective of the quarter", as reported by [Business